wanderview/fetchevent-worker-timing/explainer.md

 In addition, the only piece of common data between the FetchEvent in the service worker and the request is the URL.
 This provides some ability to match records up, but its difficult to precisely say which FetchEvent was associated with which request.

 We have been moving more information into the client to help reduce the need for complex server data combination.
-For example, the [Server Timing][4] specification now allows server-side performance data to be included in the PerformanceResourceTiming object in the browser.
+For example, the [Server Timing][4] specification now allows server-side performance data to be included in the `PerformanceResourceTiming` object in the browser.

 The goal is to give more sites accurate performance data for their entire stack.
 The FetchEvent Worker Timing proposal builds on the Server Timing approach to further this goal.

-### Alternative 1: Client.postMessage()
+### Alternative 2: Client.postMessage()

-The main alternative to this proposal is the existing Client.postMessage() API.
-The idea is that the service worker script would track timing information in its own data structures and then postMessage() the information to the page.
-The page would then merge this information with the PerformanceResourceTiming data.
+The main alternative to this proposal is the existing `Client.postMessage()` API.
+The idea is that the service worker script would track timing information in its own data structures and then `postMessage()` the information to the page.
+The page would then merge this information with the `PerformanceResourceTiming` data.

 There are a couple issues with this approach.

 First, browsers currently do not expose a Client id for navigation requests.
-So it's not possible to get a handle to the Client to call postMessage() for navigations.
+So it's not possible to get a handle to the Client to call `postMessage()` for navigations.
 Browsers are starting to implement FetchEvent.resultingClientId now, so this problem should be resolved in the future.

 Second, it is difficult to track data for duplicate requests with this approach.
 It may not be clear with PerformanceResourceTiming object corresponds to the MessageEvent data from the service worker.
 This makes it difficult to build general purpose measurement systems.

 Third, this approach imposes additional costs on the site in order to measure other code.
 Additional javascript must be loaded in both the service worker script and the main page.
 It also requires running additional tasks on the main thread to receive the MessageEvent.
 While these costs are not excessive, it would be nice to avoid them if possible.

-### Alternative 2: Timing Attributes Based on Response Source
+### Alternative 3: Timing Attributes Based on Response Source

-Another alternative would be to automatically record some timing information on the Response object based on its source.
+Another alternative would be to automatically record some timing information on the `Response object` based on its source.
 For example, a Response produced from the Cache API might record when the database lookup started and ended.
-These values could then be placed on the PerformanceResourceTiming object in specified attributes.
+These values could then be placed on the `PerformanceResourceTiming` object in specified attributes.

 For example, this service worker: